Learn more about Nutrition?

 Food for thought from TheNutritionist

-- Most diets that are protective against cancer are mainly made from foods of plant origin.
+- Most diets that are protective against cancer include foods of plant origin.
 TheNutritionist can advise you on how to reduce your risk of chronic diseases.
 Tip 1: Eat more non-starchy vegetables every day!

-- You can lose up to half a kilogram every week under a tailored plan for you.
+- You can lose up to 0.5 to 1 kilogram every week under a tailored plan for you.
 Ask TheNutritionist for more information on losing weight safely and keeping it off!

 - If food is low-fat, beware, it may be full of refined carbohydrates and chemical additives.
 Learn how to interpret food labels and about other essential healthy eating tools from TheNutritionist